 What you need to know

-The walk will begin at Himley Hall (DY3 4DF) at 11am.
-You’ll need to sign in at the registrations desk when you arrive so that we know you’re there and then you’ll be clearly directed to the starting point.
-Registration opens at 9am.
+The walk will begin at Himley Cricket Club (DY3 4LB) at 11am.
+You’ll need to sign in at the registrations desk inside the club house when you arrive so that we know you’re there and then you’ll be clearly directed to the starting point.
+Registration opens from 9.30am.

 The walk will end at Wolverhampton Racecourse, where there will be lots of fun going on to welcome you over the finish line!
-Look out for face painting, bouncy castles, Walk For Dreams 2017 merchandise for sale and of course a place to buy a drink!
-We will be showing the Wimbledon Tennis Final on the big screen and you’ll even be able to buy a bowl of strawberries and cream!
+Look out for face painting, bouncy castles, Walk For Dreams 2018 merchandise for sale and of course a place to buy a drink!
 There will also be the chance to grab some delicious food and re-fuel.
 Why not invite friends and family (even those who aren’t walking) to watch you complete the walk and join in with you for the celebrations?

 Don’t miss out on this year’s official Walk For Dreams t-shirt or another piece of merchandise for this year’s walk!
 These will be for sale at both the start and finish line.